chy-chiu/VivaBench/README.md

   year    = {2025},
 }
 ```
-📝 License & Contributing
+## 📝 License & Contributing
-This project is released under the MIT License.
+This project is released under the CC-NA License.
 Contributions welcome—please open an issue or pull request.